Vilariano/instalando_ruby/README.md

 # Instalando Console Emulator:
-    - 1 Faça download do pacote FULL no site [http://cmder.net/](http://cmder.net/)
+    1 Faça download do pacote FULL no site <a href="http://cmder.net/">http://cmder.net/</a>